 Last but not least, Meditate

-Finding the time to sit in silence, breath and perhaps get to know some meditation practices will stimulate your brain to accept current circumstances and focus on the expected and desired future.
+Finding the time to sit in silence, breath and perhaps get to know some meditation practices will stimulate your brain to see a bigger picture and focus on the expected and desired future.

 Meditation gains regularly more followers as it boosts our creativity and lowers stress level.
 Perhaps for that reason it is broadly spoken of and used by many successful executives.